Ja-vas/Information_shock_analysis/README.md

 **1. Data pipeline & cleaning**
 * Scripts to process **16M+ rows** of OHLCV data and news text for ~10,000 US stocks.
-* Automated cleaning: handling stock splits, winsorizing outliers (0.01/99.99 percentiles) and enforcing dollar volume liquidity thresholds.
+* Cleaning process: handling of stock splits, inactive stocks, liquidity filters and winsorizing outliers (0.01/99.99 percentiles)
-* Standardized Surprises: Calculation and winsorizing of SUE (Earnings) and SUR (Revenue) by scaling surprises against an 8-quarter rolling standard deviation.
+* Calculation and winsorizing of SUE (Earnings) and SUR (Revenue) by scaling surprises against an 8-quarter rolling standard deviation.

 **2. Identification of "Significant gaps"**
 To isolate moves with real price shock, gaps are filtered by pre-market and early-session volume.
 A gap is "Significant" if:
 * **The price jump is ≥ 6%**
-* **Relative Volume:** The dollar volume in the first 1 or 5 minutes exceeds the 30-day average daily volume (1x multiplier), or exceeds 2x the average daily volume within the first 30 minutes.
+* **It has relative volume:** The dollar volume in the first 1 or 5 minutes exceeds the 30-day average daily volume, or exceeds 2x the average daily volume within the first 30 minutes.

 **3. Hierarchical news classification**
 Using **Llama-3 (via Groq API)**, 19,000+ news articles were categorized.
 To handle events with multiple news stories, the system uses a priority hierarchy to assign a single dominant catalyst: